margotkurfess/margotkurfess.github.io/_posts/2017-07-01-how-to-get-started-with-github.md

 ---
-title: "How to Get Started with Github"
+title: "How to Get Started with GitHub"
 tags:
   - github
   - command-line
   - getting-started
 ---

-I have had a few people recently ask for tips and resources on how to get started with using Github so thought I'd share some personal tips.
+I have had a few people recently ask for tips and resources on how to get started with using GitHub so thought I'd share some personal tips.

 There are three interrelated components for how I use github: